GreyBurkart/gbControl-QNA/README.txt

 Animoog + QuNeo gbControl version 0.1 (hackity hack hack)

 Please distribute.
 Please improve.
-Credit if you feel the whim.
+Credit me if you fork and/or distribute.
 Above all, distribute and improve on this template.
 It took me longer to write up the bare-bones documentation than it did to sketch out and CC-map the idea to begin with.

 To use the mod wheel control (pad pressure) you may need to remap that in each preset that uses poly-pressure instead, or have fun and assign it independently.